pimcore/customer-data-framework/doc/03_Configuration.md

         # If a naming scheme is configured customer objects will be automatically renamend and moved to the configured folder structure as soon as the naming scheme gets applied.
         namingScheme:         '{countryCode}/{zip}/{firstname}-{lastname}'

+        # Parent folder for customers which are created via the "new customer" button in the customer list view
+        newCustomersTempDir:         /customers/_temp

     # Configuration of customer save manager
     customer_save_validator: